• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Remarkably, every other civilized nation doesn't have a sky-high crime rate, despite a lower incarceration rate.

 I wish I could wave a magic wand and wipe out the ridiculous idea that one can compare the U.S. to other nations for any reason.
-It's a bullshit comparison in almost every case due to demographics and a host of other reasons.
+It's a bullshirt comparison in almost every case due to demographics and a host of other reasons.

 It wouldn't be much fun to compare things that are exactly the same would it?